kennetpostigo/lwt-node/CONTRIBUTING.md

 * Include tests as much as possible for the new module you are adding.
 * Include corresponding interface file
 * Include Documentation for the new module

+## Project Overview

+`reason-node` for the most part is a wrapper around the stdlib for the sync portions and lwt for the async portions.
+However there are some missing portions that aren't accounted for (path, http, etc.) in the stdlib or lwt.
+In those cases they are implemented seperately.

 ### Thank you